DigitalCoreNZ/hashnode/cmacc9grh002m09kycxyr8roc.md

 ## What is OpenRouter.ai?

-OpenRouter is a platform that provides a unified API for accessing various models from multiple providers.
+[OpenRouter](https://openrouter.ai/) ***↗*** provides a single API for accessing numerous models from multiple providers.

 ### Open Models vs. OpenRouter.

-I prefer downloading open models to my local system, and using then using these models on my personal computer.
-That way, I can ensure my data does not leak, and my constructs are not used to train frontier models.
+I prefer downloading open models to my local system, and then using these models on my personal computer.
+Using local models ensures my data does not leak, and my constructs are not used to train other models.
 Sometimes, however, I need to run complex inference.
-In those cases, I access better models with more parameters that run on powerful hardware.
-That is why I occasionally switch to using OpenRouter.
+In those cases, I will use better models that run on powerful hardware.
+This is why I sometimes switch to using OpenRouter.

-Choosing OpenRouter over open models depends on my requirements at each stage of a project.
+Choosing to use OpenRouter over open models depends on my requirements at each stage of a project.

 ---